barryclark/jekyll-now/_posts/2016-12-14-visual-interactive-guide-basics-neural-networks.md

 She needs you to use this to create a model whether she would like a house or not given its size and number of bathrooms.
 You will use this list above to build the model, then she will use the model to classify many other houses.
 One additional change in the process, is that she has another list of 10 houses she has labeled, but she's keeping it from you.
 That other list would be used to evaluate your model after you've trained it -- thus trying to ensure your model grasps the conditions that actually make her like the features of the house.

 The neural networks we've been toying around with until now are all doing "regression" -- they calculate and output a "continuous" value (the output can be 4, or 100.6, or 2143.342343).
 In practice, however, neural networks are more often used in "classification" type problems.
-In these problems, the neural network's output has to be from a set of discreet values (or "classes") like "Good" or "Bad".
+In these problems, the neural network's output has to be from a set of discrete values (or "classes") like "Good" or "Bad".
 How this works out in practice, is that we'll have a model that will say that it's 75% sure that a house is "Good" rather than just spit out "good" or "bad".